1965 Bulgarian coup attempt

 The 1965 Bulgarian coup d'état attempt was an attempt by officials in the Bulgarian Communist Party and officers in the Bulgarian People's Army to oust the leadership of the party, more specifically the General-Secretary Todor Zhivkov.
 These plans were foiled in April 1965 before the coup could be carried out.

 Background

 After the death of Joseph Stalin in 1953 the new Soviet leadership under Nikita Khrushchev began a process of liberalization and de-Stalinization.
-This created a power struggle within the party between the Hardliners who opposed the reforms and Khrushchev's supporters.
-Internationally, the divide between the now-liberal minded Soviets and the hardline leadership of China became apparent in the early 60s with the Sino-Soviet split.
+This created a power struggle within the party between the hardliners who opposed the reforms and Khrushchev's supporters.
+Internationally, the divide between the Soviets and the leadership of China became apparent in the early 60s with the Sino-Soviet split.

-In Bulgaria, the Stalinist Valko Chervenkov was dismissed from the leadership of the party in 1954 and then from his position as Prime Minister in 1956.
+In Bulgaria, the Stalinist Valko Chervenkov was dismissed from the leadership of the party in 1954 and then from his position as Prime Minister in 1955.
 The new General-Secretary (Zhivkov) began to implement de-Stalinization in the Bulgarian Communist Party.
-Anton Yugov succeeded Chervenkov as Prime Minister, but was removed in 1962 — succeeded by Zhivkov — allowing the latter to remain the unchallenged leader of Bulgaria.
+Anton Yugov succeeded Chervenkov as Prime Minister, but was removed in 1962 — succeeded by Zhivkov — allowing the latter to remain the unchallenged ruler and leader of Bulgaria.